hbiyik/triblerd-buildsys/README.md

 **Q.** Is it possbile to build other app with this **A.** Yes the system is very versatile and can be extended with any more dependencies

+**Q.** The main file for android is very limited **A.** Android kivy app is just a place holder, a seperate kivy app should be developed.
+Since the core is running, the app may only utilize the android ui and core service.